videojs/spellbook/README.md

 6. Advise the user on how to push to git, and publish to npm

 ## TODO
-### CSS
-* add banner to the minified files (switch to postcss + cssnano)
-* update the source map with the line offset of the banner that was added
-* support plain css
-* autoprefixer css support

 ### General
 * Automatic index file generation
 * generate documentation index file to link to api/manual docs